algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ## 4. Features usage

 During this project, the team will be using bubble's elements to create the application.
 Bubble features building blocks that are intuitive to use.
-Our software engineer will use these building groups and will create the web app based on this.
-But for the app to work correctly it needs a "backend" logic named the workflow.
+Our software engineer will use these building groups and will create the application based on this.
+But for the applicationto work correctly it needs a "backend" logic named the workflow.

 ---

 # III.
 Development Process

-## 1. Developement rules
+## 1. Development rules

 To maintain quality and consistency, the following rules will be followed:

 - **Test Before Implementing:** Features are first tested in isolated Bubble environments.
 Only once verified will they be merged into the main project.
 - **No-Code Review:** All changes are peer-reviewed within Bubble to ensure adherence to best practices and project standards.
-- **Cross-Platform Testing:** The app will be tested across various devices and browsers to ensure accessibility and responsiveness.
+- **Cross-Platform Testing:** The applicationwill be tested across various devices and browsers to ensure accessibility and responsiveness.
 - **Performance Optimization:** The team will ensure fast load times and a smooth user experience across all platforms.

 ---